 Sign up to receive our weekly events newsletter!

-About 2 1/2 hour drive from the NW Metro, visiting Duluth MN is a popular day trip.
+About 2 1/2 hour drive from the NW Metro, Duluth MN is a popular day trip!
 Canal Park alone can make for a days worth of activities including the famous Aerial Lift Bridge, light house, Great Lakes Aquarium and many shops, bars and restaurants.
-The Canal Park Brewing Co. is one of our favorites, with patio dining next to the lake.
-The Lakewalk was under construction on a recent visit, so we went to Park Point beach to enjoy the lake views.
+The Canal Park Brewing Co. is one of our favorites, with patio dining right next to the lake and lakewalk.
+Park Point beach is another great spot to enjoy the lake views and a huge sandy beach.
 It’s hard to believe you are in Minnesota when experiencing the views of Lake Superior.

 The Glensheen Mansion is a popular tourist attraction in Duluth, a little more driving will take you to the Split Rock Light House in Two Harbors.
 For more information on what to do in Duluth, visit the website https://www.visitduluth.com/